KjboscoEDIFIED/Study_traffic-laws/README.md

 This creates the `traffic_exam_db` database with all tables, sample questions, and a default admin user.

 **Default Admin Credentials:**
-- Phone: ``
-- Password: ``
+Development credentials are created automatically when the seed data is imported.
-> ⚠️ Change admin password immediately after first login!
+Change the administrator password immediately after first login.

 ---